 Common Name: Tartarian Rhubarb

-Although no specific mention has been seen for this species, the leaves of some if not all members of this genus contain significant quantities of oxalic acid and should not be eaten in any quantity.
-Oxalic acid can lock up certain minerals in the body, especially calcium, leading to nutritional deficiency.
-The content of oxalic acid will be reduced if the plant is cooked.
+The leaf stems (petioles) have much lower quantities of toxins and, in several Rheum species are a commonly eaten food.
+The main caution here are the levels of oxalates.
+These can lock up certain minerals (especially calcium) in the body, leading to nutritional deficiency.
+Cooking the plant will reduce the concentration of oxalic acid.
 People with a tendency to rheumatism, arthritis, gout, kidney stones or hyperacidity should take especial caution if including this plant in their diet since it can aggravate their condition[

 Dry open places[

 ].
 Grasslands, deserts and plains; at elevations around 500 - 1,000 metres[

 ].
 Steppes; on gravel, clay, grassy and dry slopes, and hillocks[

 Rheum tataricum is a moderately cold-hardy plant, tolerating winter temperatures that can fall to about -20°c[

 Rheum species generally prefer a deep, fertile, moderately heavy, humus rich, moisture retentive, well-drained soil in sun or semi-shade[